Just under the weather or mono?

 If you're still concerned about mono, you might talk to your health care provider about re-testing or virus-specific testing for Epstein-Barr.
 EBV stays in your body for life and there is no specific way to treat it.
 Antibiotics won't help treat mono caused by EBV; however, strep throat and bacterial sinus infections often accompany mono and are treatable with such medications.
 It's normal to feel fatigued for several weeks and it's possible for symptoms to last months.
 Most health care providers will suggest bed rest and adequate fluid intake.
 Some general ways to care for yourself while feeling ill include:

-- Drink lots of fluids.
+- Drinking lots of fluids.
 Drinking water and fruit juice can help relieve fever and sore throat.
 It’ll also help prevent dehydration.

-- Take over-the-counter pain medication.
-Pain relievers such as acetaminophen and ibuprofen can help relieve pain and fever, but will not help against viral attack.
+- Taking over-the-counter pain medication.
+Pain relievers such as acetaminophen and ibuprofen can help relieve pain and fever but won't help against viral attack.

-- Gargle with salt water.
-Mix ½ teaspoon of salt in a glass of warm water and gargle several times a day to relieve a sore throat.
+- Gargling with salt water.
+Mix half of a teaspoon of salt in a glass of warm water and gargle several times a day to relieve a sore throat.